Rishabhjha261/project_rozgar1/README.md

 - The data structure is **backend-ready** and can be connected to real APIs easily.

 ### Authentication
+- Simple signup page.
 - Authentication is **not implemented**.
+So there is the option of manual selection of roles to see how each role would see the application.
 - This was a conscious decision to:
   - Reduce friction for first-time users
-  - Allow instant browsing and application via call or WhatsApp
+  - Allow instant browsing and better testing.

 ---